brillout/wildcard-api/readme.md

    endpoints.myFirstEndpoint = async function () {
      // `this` is the object you pass to `getApiResponse`.
-     // In the Express code above we passed `req` and we can
+     // In the Express code above we passed `req`.
+Thus we can
      // access `req.headers.cookie` over `this.headers.cookie`.
      const user = await getLoggedUser(this.headers.cookie);
      const data = await getData(user);